Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

-First, the lower bound in Equation \eqref{EqLB} collapses to the standard OLS estimand when there is no measurement error.
-Consequently, similarity between the estimated lower bound and the estimated OLS coefficient may be used as an indirect test of whether measurement error is a relevant issue in a given empirical application.
+First, the initial term in the lower bound in Equation \eqref{EqLB} collapses to the standard OLS estimand when there is no measurement error.
+Consequently, similarity between the first term in the lower bound and the estimated OLS coefficient indicates that the data are compatible with no measurement error and may be used as an indirect test of whether measurement error might be present.
 Importantly, this test relies on a necessary condition of ``no measurement error'' instead of a sufficient condition.
-For this reason, it should be used as a suggestive assessment only, and it should be combined with an economic argument that explains why measurement error is irrelevant in a specific application.
+For this reason, it should be used only as a suggestive assessment and combined with an economic argument explaining why measurement error is irrelevant in a specific application.

 Second, the upper bound captures an extreme scenario for measurement error.
 It is connected to the case when the proxy variables are composed of noise only.
 The upper bound reflects this uninformative scenario because it does not depend on the proxy variables.